 Other than those provisions contained in the executive employment agreements with Messrs.
-Engle, Stern, Biunno and Dr. Cundy, we do not have any severance or change in control agreements with any of our executive officers.
-The severance provisions for Messrs.
-Stern and Biunno and Dr. Cundy provide that each is entitled to a severance payment equal to fifty percent (50%) of his then current annual base salary in certain events of termination.
-Messrs.
-Biunno and Stern and Dr. Cundy are each entitled to vesting acceleration of any options that would have become exercisable during the 12 months following such termination and reimbursement for any COBRA coverage elected for themselves and the members of their immediate families for a period of six months following the applicable date of termination.
-Upon a termination by us without cause or upon the engagement of our chief executive officer, Mr. Engle would be entitled to receive one-hundred percent (100%) of his then current base salary, reimbursement for any COBRA coverage elected by Mr. Engle for himself and the members of his immediate family for a period of one year following such termination, and all options granted under the agreement would vest and become exercisable immediately.
+Engle and Biunno and Drs.
+Sarret and Cundy, we do not have any severance or change in control agreements with any of our executive officers.
+The severance provisions for Mr. Biunno and Dr. Cundy provide that each is entitled to a severance payment equal to fifty percent (50%) of his then current annual base salary in certain events of termination.
+Mr. Biunno and Dr. Cundy are each entitled to vesting acceleration of any options that would have become exercisable during the 12 months following such termination and reimbursement for any COBRA coverage elected for themselves and the members of their immediate families for a period of six months following the applicable date of termination.
+Upon his termination, Mr. Engle received one-hundred percent (100%) of his immediate family for a period of one year following such termination, and all options granted under the agreement vested and became exercisable immediately.
+Upon a termination by us without cause or upon his resignation for "good reason," Dr. Sarret would be entitled to receive one-hundred percent (100%) of his then current base salary, a prorated amount of his target bonus for the then-current fiscal year, and reimbursement for any COBRA coverage elected by Dr. Sarret for himself and the members of his immediate family through the earlier of (i) one year following such termination and (ii) the date Dr. Sarret and the members of his immediate family become eligible for coverage under another employer's plans.
+If Dr. Sarret's termination without "cause" or resignation with "good reason" occurs within 12 months following a change in control of the Company, then he would be entitled to receive a severance payment equal to 100% of his then current base salary plus 100% of his target bonus for the then-current fiscal year, reimbursement for any COBRA coverage elected by Dr. Sarret for himself and his covered dependents through the earlier of (i) 12 months following such termination and (ii) the date Dr. Sarret and his covered dependents become eligible for coverage under another employer's plans, and 100% vesting acceleration of then-unvested and outstanding equity awards, provided that the vesting acceleration of any then-unvested and outstanding performance-based equity awards will be as set forth in the applicable award agreement.